Can Symbols Represent Both Wealth and Curses? Lessons from Mythology

 Depth Analysis: Non-Obvious Dimensions of Symbolic Duality

-From a psychological perspective, symbols evoke intertwined feelings of fear, awe, and reverence.
-Carl Jung described symbols as archetypes residing in the collective unconscious, representing universal human experiences.
-The duality of symbols taps into these deep-seated emotions, where awe of power can quickly turn into fear of its destructive potential.
+From a psychological standpoint, symbols evoke overlapping emotions such as fear, awe, and reverence.
+Carl Jung described symbols as archetypes rooted in the collective unconscious.
+Because of this, they reflect universal human experiences.
+The duality of symbols draws on these emotions, especially since admiration of power can easily transform into fear of its misuse.

 Lessons Learned from Mythology about the Duality of Symbols